The estate became the home of Stier's daughter Rosalie and her husband George Calvert, the grandson of Charles Calvert (Fifth Lord Baltimore).

 Rosalie Stier Calvert wrote of the fear engendered by the invasion and the sounds of the cannon during the battle, when the British intent was still unknown.

-This pedestrian bridge is located where the Americans sought to prevent
+This pedestrian bridge is located where the Americans sought to prevent the British from crossing the Anacostia River over a bridge |

 The resulting rout through the streets of Washington (disparagingly called The Bladenburg Races and the "most humiliating episode in American history") cleared the way for the British to sack and burn Washington DC, with President Madison fleeing the White House with dinner still set on the table.